Advance HE: Fellowships of the HEA and professional recognition

+There are four grades.
 Associate Fellow represents the minimum level of competence expected of any university teacher.
 Fellow represents the level normally required in an established academic post.
 These grades can be awarded on the basis of an assessed portfolio (containing a candidate's statement and supporting references) or on completion of an accredited course such as a PGCHE or PGCAP.
 Senior Fellow and Principal Fellow represent significant leadership in the promotion of teaching excellence, and are only awarded on the basis of an assessed portfolio.

 Funding

 The Academy was funded by grants from four higher education funding bodies in the UK (HEFCE, SFC, HEFCW and DELNI), subscriptions from higher education institutions, and grant/contract income for organised initiatives.
 It is owned by the representative bodies of the higher education sector – Universities UK and GuildHE (formerly known as the Standing Conference of Principals).

 Historical Activities: Subject Centres

 The Academy incorporated "Subject Centres" to share best practices in specific disciplines (2003-12).
 These were based around the UK at relevant university faculties (until they closed on 1 January 2012).
-Archived resources are still available in the discipline pages of the HEA website: